nickbrandt/GitLab/doc/administration/geo/setup/database.md

 postgresql['sql_user_password'] = 'POSTGRESQL_PASSWORD_HASH'
 ```

-In `/etc/gitlab/gitlab.rb` on Patroni instances on a secondary node:
+On Patroni instances for the secondary node, add the following to the
+`/etc/gitlab/gitlab.rb` file:

 ```ruby
 postgresql['md5_auth_cidr_addresses'] = [